It’s Chinese New Year — and China doesn’t monkey around. (Yes, 2016 is the Year of the Monkey.)

 And this year, monkey decorations are posted in windows.
 (Yet ironically, people born during the Year of Monkey are believed to be unlucky.)

 Service of Process in China During the New Year

 As far service of process in China is concerned, a Westerner might very well go bananas during this time of the year.
 While many malls and stores remain open, nearly all banks and government offices are closed from February 7-9 and there are only limited hours of operation through February 13th.

 Those in need of assistance for service are bound to find the Chinese Central Authority closed or operating on a skeleton staff until the conclusion of the festivities.
 With most of the population gone from the cities during this time, service is likely to a grind to a halt, and normalcy will probably resume upon the end of the Spring Festival in March.

-For assistance serving process in China, contact the experienced professionals at Legal Language.
+For assistance serving process in China, (or any other country) contact the experienced professionals at Legal Language.

 Call us today at 1-800-788-0450 or simply fill out our free quote form.